-Health minister Edith Schippers — who is tipped as a potential successor to Prime Minister Mark Rutte as liberal party leader — said she was disappointed when the upper chamber rejected her proposal to allow health insurers to limit customers’ hospital choices.
+Health Minister Edith Schippers, who is tipped as a potential successor to Prime Minister Mark Rutte as liberal party leader, said she was disappointed the upper chamber had rejected her proposal to allow health insurers to limit customers’ hospital choices.

-Usually a sleepy constitutional body that can do little more than send legislation back to the lower house, the narrow balance of power there has encouraged opposition parties to try to create division between the main left- and right-wing parties that were forced into a coalition after the 2012 election in the Netherlands.
+Usually a sleepy constitutional body that can do little more than send legislation back to the lower house, the narrow balance of power there has encouraged opposition parties to try to drive a wedge between the left- and right-wing parties that formed a government in 2012.

 The ruling parties had secured the support of the liberal Democrats and two small Christian parties for their health reforms, giving them a one-seat majority.